Currently Recruiting For:

 - HCSP (maximum 2 per team)

-As part of the program, a $75 fee will be collected with the initial registration for each player.
+As part of the program, a $150 fee will be collected with the initial registration for each player, to a cap of $300 per family.
 All families who achieve the requirements for all three goals will receive a refund on the volunteer program fee.
-It is expected that batch refunds will be processed twice per season; one prior to Christmas and one at the conclusion of the season.
+It is expected that batch refunds will be processed three times per season; one around Thanksgiving, one prior to Christmas and one at the conclusion of the season.
 If a family has not reached the requirement, they will not receive any part of the fee refunded.
 The program requires a full commitment to be eligible for a refund.

 For any family that does not want to volunteer for the association elements (ie Goals 2 & 3), you may email firstname.lastname@example.org and you will not receive the reminders.
 However, note that there are no exceptions to assisting within your team environment(s) so Goal 1 is still required to be fulfilled by all as part of ensuring your child and all their teammates have a great season.